Brunno-DaSilva/BudgetAppJSX/README.md

 ---

-I have made this app with EJS last year so I converted it to JSX
+I have made this app with previously EJS, so I converted it to JSX

 ##### Demo: